dsaif4/Telecom-Churn-Dataset/README.md

 # Telecom-Churn-Dataset
 The Orange Telecom's Churn Dataset, which consists of cleaned customer activity data (features), along with a churn label specifying whether a customer canceled the subscription, will be used to develop predictive models.

+## Below are some findings and recommendation
+The share of loyal clients in the sample is 85.5%.
+The most naive model that always predicts a "loyal customer" on such data will guess right in about 85.5% of all cases.
+That is, the proportion of correct answers (accuracy) of subsequent models should be no less than this number, and will hopefully be significantly higher;
+With the help of a simple forecast that can be expressed by the following formula: "International plan = True & Customer Service calls > 3 => Churn = 1, else Churn = 0", we can expect a guessing rate of 85.8%, which is just above 85.5%.
+Subsequently, we'll talk about decision trees and figure out how to find such rules automatically based only on the input data;
+We got these two baselines without applying machine learning, and they'll serve as the starting point for our subsequent models.
+If it turns out that with enormous effort, we increase the share of correct answers by 0.5% per se, then possibly we are doing something wrong, and it suffices to confine ourselves to a simple model with two conditions;
+Before training complex models, it is recommended to manipulate the data a bit, make some plots, and check simple assumptions.
+Moreover, in business applications of machine learning, they usually start with simple solutions and then experiment with more complex ones.